WMPH/wmph.github.io/README.md

-# wmph.github.io
+# Redirect to Wiki Society of the Philippines
-Redirect repository for GitHub pages
+Redirect repository for GitHub pages of the Wikimedia Philippines GitHub organization (WMPH) to the Wiki Society of the Philippines GitHub organization (wikisocph)